veritaschain/vericapture/README.md

 ## Overview

-VeriCapture is a world-first consumer application that cryptographically binds media capture to verified human presence while maintaining privacy through local processing.
+VeraSnap is a world-first consumer application that cryptographically binds media capture to verified human presence while maintaining privacy through local processing.
 It provides tamper-evident digital evidence for legal documentation, real estate verification, construction progress tracking, and audit compliance.

 ### Core Principle

 > **"Provenance ≠ Truth"**
 >
-> VeriCapture proves *when* and *by what device* media was captured, but does not guarantee the truth or validity of the content itself.
+> VeraSnap proves *when* and *by what device* media was captured, but does not guarantee the truth or validity of the content itself.

 ## Features